RobotLocomotion/drake/examples/multibody/spatula_slip_control/README.md

 ## Use polygon or triangle contact surfaces

-In continuous mode, Drake computes triangulated contact surfaces.
-But, discrete mode provides the option for either triangulated or polygonal contact surface representation.
-The polygonal representation of a contact surface contains significantly fewer elements which in practice corresponds to a more efficient simulation.
+This example provides the option for either triangulated or polygonal contact surface representation.
+The polygonal representation of a contact surface contains significantly fewer elements which in practice corresponds to a more efficient simulation, though may produce unwanted artifacts when working with very coarse meshes.
 By default, this example uses polygonal contact surfaces.
 Refer to the
 [Hydroelastic User Guide](https://drake.mit.edu/doxygen_cxx/group__hydroelastic__user__guide.html)
 for more details about hydroelastic representations.